strategicdefense/strategicdefense.github.io/_services/ransomware.md

 ## Engagement Scale and Duration:
 Of course we’d love to spend 6 months in your environment, but we find that the best balance of value and time for Ransomware Drills is a single work week.
 This gives our testers enough time to find all the critical ways to gain elevated rights in your environment, without draining your testing budget.

+> Note: This test is designed with minimal system impact in mind.
+No real ransomware is used during this engagement.
+Testing is focused on the TTP's used by real-world ransomware threat actors, how they would apply to your network, and how well your team of defenders can detect and evict.

 ---
 # Lets Chat